mokimokheonpark/Straights/README.md

 ## Installation

-will be updated soon
+Will be updated soon

 ## Usage

-will be updated soon
+Will be updated soon

 ## Contributing

-will be updated soon
+Will be updated soon

 ## License